roaming-debug/Java-Course-Projects/README.md

 ## CS536

-A simple scanner for a comiler using Jlex involving Java programming lanugage and a set of unit tests to validate the implementation of the scanner.
+A simple scanner for a compiler using Jlex involving Java programming lanugage and a set of unit tests to validate the implementation of the scanner.